Hi, I'm Shalini! 👋 (she/her)

 shalinii [at] umich [dot] edu

-I'm a graduate student at the University of Michigan's School of Information, advised by Dr. Venkatesh Potluri.
+I am a graduate student at the University of Michigan's School of Information, advised by Dr. Venkatesh Potluri.

-Currently, my research focuses on designing accessibility evaluation frameworks for conversational AI and vibe coding tools, for more inclusive futures in computing.
+Currently, I am working on designing accessibility evaluation frameworks for conversational programming tools, often referred to as vibe coding tools, for more inclusive futures in computing.Â

 May 27, 2025: I recently joined Harvard University as a UX Research Intern at the Harvard Library, where I’m working on accessibility-focused projects in the digital library space.Â